PHANTOM9009/GREED/Documentation.md

 	45. void frame_rate_limiter()
 		-> call this function in the `event handling loop of your game inside an if condition` so that it can control the speed of your loop and run your algorithm smoothly.
+	46. shipInfo getShipList()
+		-> returns a shipInfo object (class definition could be found below) which contains the information of all the ships playing the game